Is Udaipur Safe in May 2026?

 Is Udaipur safe to visit in May?

-Udaipur is moderate risk for tourists in May.
+Udaipur is lower risk for tourists in May.
 This is wet season / lower tourist volume for the South Asia region.
 Our database documents 17 scams year-round — during May, wet season brings fewer tourists — scam operators are still active but encounter fewer targets, which can mean more aggressive tactics on remaining visitors.
 The most common risks are street scams, tour & activities, other scams.

 Is May a good time to visit Udaipur?